jerrymarino/iCompleteMe/README.md

 Having to press a key to get the updates is unfortunate, but cannot be changed due to the way Vim internals operate; there is no way that a background task can update Vim's GUI after it has finished running.
 You _have to_ press a key.
-This will make ICM check for any pending diagnostics updates.
+This will make iCM check for any pending diagnostics updates.

 You _can_ force a full, blocking compilation cycle with the `:YcmForceCompileAndDiagnostics` command (you may want to map that command to a key; try putting `nnoremap <F5> :YcmForceCompileAndDiagnostics<CR>` in your vimrc).
-Calling this command will force ICM to immediately recompile your file and display any new diagnostics it encounters.
+Calling this command will force iCM to immediately recompile your file and display any new diagnostics it encounters.
 Do note that recompilation with this command may take a while and during this time the Vim GUI _will_ be blocked.

-ICM will display a short diagnostic message when you move your cursor to the line with the error.
-You can get a detailed diagnostic message with the `<leader>d` key mapping (can be changed in the options) ICM provides when your cursor is on the line with the diagnostic.
+iCM will display a short diagnostic message when you move your cursor to the line with the error.
+You can get a detailed diagnostic message with the `<leader>d` key mapping (can be changed in the options) iCM provides when your cursor is on the line with the diagnostic.

 You can also see the full diagnostic message for all the diagnostics in the